Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems

 \subsubsection{PIKE-O Ablation}

-To understand the performance of PIKE-O, we evaluate several configurations under the Level 3-pike and Level 5 benchmark suite.
+To understand the performance of PIKE-O, we evaluate several configurations under the Level 3-pike and Level 5 tasks.
 The default PIKE-O is designed with three independent islands, each maintaining a recent-program buffer and long-term library of solutions (elite archive) for exploitation sampling, while enabling parallel evaluations.
 While structurally similar to PIKE-B in terms of general evolutionary principles, the default PIKE-O differs in its distribution of search effort across multiple islands and its default parallelism level.
 Due to time and cost constraints, we do not evaluate all combinatorial versions of PIKE-O components.
-We instead focus on consecutive steps which each align PIKE-O more closely with PIKE-B in our logical framework.
+We instead focus on consecutive steps which align PIKE-O more closely with PIKE-B in our logical framework.

 The Level 3-pike results are shown in Figure \ref{fig:speedup-level3-pike}.
-The base PIKE-O configuration for Level 3-pike achieves a score of 2.17 with EFA enabled.
-Removing EFA yields a nearly identical score of 2.15, indicating that, unlike PIKE-B, the base PIKE-O’s performance is not substantially affected by error correction.
-This suggests that its multi-island architecture and inherent redundancy in seed diversity compensate for occasional optimization errors, reducing EFA’s marginal benefit.
+The base PIKE-O configuration for Level 3-pike achieves a speedup of 2.17 with EFA enabled.
+Removing EFA yields a nearly identical speedup of 2.15, indicating that, unlike PIKE-B, the base PIKE-O’s performance is not substantially affected by error correction.
+This suggests that its multi-island architecture and inherent redundancy in seed diversity compensate for occasional errors, reducing EFA’s marginal benefit.

 The PIKE-O ({\verb|mut|}) variant modifies the prompting behavior.
 The basic PIKE-O resembles a crossover-heavy evolutionary strategy, often including 5 or more prior elite or diverse solutions as inspiration alongside a target seed program for modification.
 In PIKE-O ({\verb|mut|}), we deliberately remove these additional inspirations and provide exactly one previous seed program per prompt, making the search mutation‑focused and directly comparable to PIKE-B’s mutation‑only mode.
-This adjustment does not materially change PIKE-O’s performance, which remains at 2.15.
+This adjustment leaves performance virtually unchanged from PIKE-O, with a speedup of 2.10.